Abarat by Clive Barker

 - Finished reading it on December 14, 2002

 - This is the book from Little that I've been waiting for.
 Not only is it scary and freaked me out at times but, and this is the important part, his ending didn't suck!
 For some reason I find the endings of Little's books to sort of dissolve into nothing and they leave me frustrated and wanting something more.
 This time though the ending worked very well.
 The story is about Barry and Maureen who move from the LA area into their dream house in a remote corner of Utah.
 (Side note: I don't see how people can think that moving from the big city to a small remote town is going to be perfect.
 If you enjoyed the big city, then why are you going to enjoy a small town when the two are so opposite in nature?
 But I digress.)
 Everything is fine until they discover that they now belong to a homeowners association, one that has a few more rules than most others and that has a more severe method of enforcement.
 Things like the "no pets" rule is enforced through active poisoning and killing of cats and dogs.
 Landscape changes are first fined with a pink slip and then if not fixed, the changes are implemented by mysterious parties in the middle of the night.
 As Barry and Maureen continue living there, the rules change over night and become more and more stringent.
 This continues until the big finale of Barry facing off against the association.
-Ok, so maybe the big finale was a bit over the top and ridiculous but at the same time, it's exactly what I wanted as the closure to the book.
+OK, so maybe the big finale was a bit over the top and ridiculous but at the same time, it's exactly what I wanted as the closure to the book.
 Yea, Barry and Maureen should have moved out much much sooner and at times I was yelling out them to "Just move!" but if they had moved, then there wouldn't have been much point to the book.
 What this really plays on is every homeowner's fear of being stuck obeying the rules of an association and the power they can wield.
 While some of the rules listed in the book were too much, there were many that are really enforced at some locations.
 Overall, I would definitely recommend this book; it chilled me while also thrilling me.

 Asylum by Patrick McGrath